Pulled Pork

 - Trim excess fat from the pork shoulder.

-- Mix paprika, brown sugar, garlic powder, onion powder, cayenne, salt, and pepper.
+- Mix paprika, garlic powder, onion powder, brown sugar, salt, black pepper, and cayenne in a bowl.

-- Rub the spice mixture over the pork.
+- Rub the spice mixture all over the pork shoulder.

 - Place the pork in a slow cooker.

-- Cover and cook on low for 8 hours or high for 4 hours.
+- Cover and cook on low for 8 hours, until tender.

-- Remove pork and let it rest for 10 minutes.
+- Remove pork from the slow cooker and let it rest for 15 minutes.

 - Shred the pork using two forks.